-Through the Eclipse plug-in for Git, EGit, IRI Workbench users can deploy Git repositories to manage various IRI data definition file (.DDF) and manipulation metadata, including:
+Through the Eclipse plug-in for Git integration, IRI Workbench users can deploy Git repositories to manage various IRI data definition file (.DDF) and manipulation metadata, including:

-- CoSort SortCL (.scl) data transformation and reporting scripts
+- CoSort SortCL (.scl) data transformation and reporting scripts, logs, etc.

 - FACT (.ini) DB unload scripts

 - NextForm (.ncl) data and DB migration, replication and federation scripts

 - FieldShield (.fcl) data masking scripts, data class libraries, masking rules, audit logs, etc.

 Check in and manage IRI workflows (e.g. ETL, reorgs, DB test data populations), batch jobs, transformation and generation rules, etc. Use the hub to check-in and manage other enterprise metadata assets wielded in IRI Workbench operations as well, including .ddl files and .sql procedures, database loader control files, et al … just as Java programmers use Git repositories to manage their source code.